GENESIS-EFRC/mosydb-schema/docs/source/index.rst

    contain the root `toctree` directive.

 =======================================================
-Documentation of MOSY: A Schema for Material Synthesis
+Documentation of MOSY DB Schema: A Schema for Material Synthesis
 =======================================================
 A goal put forth by the Materials Genome Initiative (MGI) is to establish large scale data sharing within the materials research community to facilitate more rapid development of novel materials.